 Bar/Bat Mitzvah Attire & Dress Code: What to Wear?

-- Is the family Orthodox, traditional, reform?
+- Is the family Orthodox, conservative, traditional, or reform?

-As you can see – it’s hard to give a clear-cut answer when there so many variables are involved.
+As you can see – it’s hard to give a clear-cut answer when there are so many variables involved.

 2. Dress Modestly

 Modesty (Tznius) is one of the cornerstones of Judaism.
 So obviously, you’d want to dress up properly without revealing lots of “flesh”.

 How modest, you ask?
 Depends on how strict the family (or event) is.

 For example, if you’re attending an Orthodox ceremony – it’s best to stick to long dresses (or skirts that are knee-length or higher) and elbow-length sleeves.